New Dark Matter Detectors using DNA or RNA for Nanometer Tracking: Introduction

 {\bf Limitations of existing detectors:}

 The goal is to obtain the track of the recoiling nucleus after it has been hit by a WIMP.
-Yet in existing detectors the track length is shorter than the resolution of the detectors.
-Nuclei with high atomic number A also have high atomic charge $Z$; the density is high, $>$ 10 g/cc; and the energy deposition is proportional to $Z^2$.
-Thus the range of recoiling nuclei is super-short, often below 10 nm, while existing detectors have spatial resolution of a few microns.
-In both typical solid state detectors as well as liquid detectors, the range is 100 times shorter than the spatial resolution.
+Yet in existing detectors the track length is much shorter than the resolution of the detectors.
+The length of the track of the recoiling nucleus is predicted by Lindhard Theory \cite{Lindhard}.
+The range of recoiling nuclei is super-short, often below 10 nm, while existing detectors have spatial resolution of a few microns.
+In both typical solid state detectors as well as liquid xenon detectors, the range is 100 times shorter than the spatial resolution.
 As a consequence, in prior designs of "directional detectors", the density of the detectors must be brought low enough to increase the recoil range.
 For example, it is proposed to use Xe gas pumped to 0.1 Atmosphere \cite{Alner:2005, ahlen, Battat:2010ip}.
-Such a huge volume of gas must be placed underground and shielded against radioactivity.
+A difficulty of this proposal is that such a huge volume of gas must be placed underground and shielded against radioactivity.